VaclavElias/stride-website-next/wiki/Home.md

 Welcome to the Stride Website Wiki.
-Hello Test.

-If you would like to make minor changes (a new post or a page, updating existing post or page, fixing a typo), jump right away to [Content Updates](Content#content-updates) section, otherwise read the all following sections 🤯🤯🤯🤦‍♂️.
+This wiki serves as a comprehensive guide to help you navigate and contribute to the Stride website.
+If you're looking to make minor changes, such as adding or updating a post or page, or fixing a typo, you can jump straight to the [Content Updates](Content#content-updates) section.
+For more extensive updates 🤯🤦‍♂️ and a deeper understanding of the project, we recommend exploring all the sections provided.
+Happy browsing and contributing!

 - [Installation](Installation)
   - [Prerequisites](Installation#prerequisites)